A Comprehensive Study on the Effectiveness of ASR Representations for Noise-Robust Speech Emotion Recognition

-To replicate human speech noise in real-world environments, we merged the IEMOCAP data with the Office category from the DEMAND corpus.
-We specifically used the OMEETING segment of the Office data, recorded in a busy office cafeteria, to augment the IEMOCAP dataset.
+To simulate traffic noise in realistic acoustic environments, we combined the IEMOCAP data with the Transportation category from the DEMAND corpus.
+We used the Traffic segment of the Transportation data, recorded on a busy roadway, to augment the IEMOCAP dataset.